 At Aperian Global, we don’t just consult our clients on the challenges that arise in a cross-cultural setting; we are a living embodiment of the intercultural field.
 From an American-born Chinese mom balancing clashing cultures while raising twins, or a Japanese-American family dividing time between countries, to a German national who grew up in five different countries, many of us have experienced living the expat life with our families.

 As a team, we’ve helped nearly 20,000 expat families prepare for the transition of moving overseas through programs like our Thriving in a New Culture, for adults and children.
 We also understand first hand the unique challenges and great benefits that raising children in multiple cultures presents.
 One thing is certain for us, and the clients we’ve helped move overseas — as parents, we tend to worry about the adaptation of our children more than ourselves.
-There are many resources available for parents to tap into when moving overseas.
-Have a look at our Resource Guide for Relocating Families.

 The “Third Culture Kid,” or TCK, is defined as a child who grew up or spent a significant part of his or her childhood living abroad.
 Many TCKs can be characterized as adaptable, great story-tellers, independent, maintaining diverse and deep friendships, sensitive, and empathetic.
 Each of these traits is gained through multiple transitions and many hellos and goodbyes, all taking place against a multicultural backdrop.

 We wanted to provide some reflections and practical advice from a few of our team members across the globe about living in, and moving to, a foreign country with children.